aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never forget a friend.
-Especially if he owes you.
+> 🥠 Fortune not found?
+Abort, Retry, Ignore.

-Last update: Sat Jul  6 05:07:56 2024
+Last update: Sun Jul  7 05:09:38 2024

 ### Let's play! 🎮